 Don’t Forget: Visit Cowgirl Creamery for artisan cheeses and Toby’s Feed Barn to entertain the kids.
 If it’s foggy out, bring light jackets and layer-able clothing.

-Photo: Don DeBold via Flickr creative commons
+photo: Don DeBold via flickr

 Drive from the City: About 2 hours

-Photo: Vlad Butsky via Flickr creative commons
+photo: Vlad Butsky via flickr

 Drive from the City: About 30 minutes